Our verdict

 The upper hits the sweet spot

-Those who tested the shoe appreciated how the upper is filled with plenty of padding, is flexible, and rather breathable.
-A tester pointed out that it’s great for “hot summer asphalt, nice and cool.”
+Testing the shoe, we really appreciated how the upper is filled with plenty of padding, is flexible, and is rather breathable.

 Eager for more evidence, we turned to the microscope.
 It revealed Nike's smart strategy of alternating super-thin mesh with thicker sections in an effort to nail the right balance between breathability and durability.